Purple-throated mountaingem: Description

 The purple-throated mountaingem is 10 to 11.5 cm long and weighs 4.5 to 6 g.

 Both sexes of all subspecies have a medium-length straight black bill, a white to pale buff stripe behind the eye, and a fairly long tail.

 Adult males of the nominate subspecies L. c. calolaemus have a glittering emerald green to bluish green forehead and crown.
 The rest of their upperparts are metallic bronze-green that shades to bluish or grass green on the uppertail coverts.
 Much of the face is dusky bronze green and the gorget is metallic violet or purple.
 The breast is bright metallic green with duller flanks and belly that tend to bronzy green or gray.
 The undertail coverts are deep bronzy gray with paler gray margins.
 The tail is dull blue-black.

 Adult females of the nominate subspecies have bright metallic green upperparts that are somewhat bluish on the uppertail coverts and a bit bronzish elsewhere.
 The face is mostly blackish.
 The throat, breast, and belly are tawny yellow and the undertail coverts dull white to tawny buff.
 The central tail feathers and the upper half of the others are dull metallic green or bronze green.
 The lower half of the outer tail feathers are mostly black with pale gray tips.

 Immature males of the nominate subspecies are much like the adult female, but with a dusky chin and throat and brownish gray undertail coverts with dull white margins.

 Males of subspecies L. c. pectoralis have a deeper purple gorget than the nominate.
 The green of their neck and upperatail coverts is significantly darker than the nominates, and their belly and undertail coverts are also darker, with a smaller area of metallic green on the breast.

 Males of subspecies L. c. homogenes are similar to those of the nominate but have a darker gray breast and belly.
 Females' upperparts are more bluish green than the nominate's, their central tail feathers darker bronze-green, and their underparts darker and more reddish.

 Distribution and habitat

 Subspecies L. c. pectoralis of purple-throated mountaingem is found from far southwestern Nicaragua to the Cordillera de Guanacaste in northwestern Costa Rica.
-The nominate L. c. calolaemus is found in the Coreillera Central and northern part of the Cordillera de Talamanca of northern and central Costa Rica.
+The nominate L. c. calolaemus is found in the Cordillera Central and northern part of the Cordillera de Talamanca of northern and central Costa Rica.
 L. c. homogenes is found in western Panama from Chiriquí Province to Coclé Province and probably also in southern Costa Rica.

 The species inhabits humid montane evergreen forest and cloudforest, where it favors steep slopes and broken terrain.
 In central Costa Rica it ranges in elevation from 1200 to 2500 m and is found as low as 800 m in northern Costa Rica.